-Don’t let the image to the left deceive you—I am not an actress in a tampon commercial, nor am I a model in an O magazine spread about “Finding the New You!”
-I’m just a 31-year-old New Jersey gal who, when given a blue sky, warm weather, and the Atlantic Ocean, loves to embrace the opportunity to use the waves as music and dance along the shoreline.
+I am Jennifer, a 30-something New Jersey woman who, when given a blue sky, warm weather, and the Atlantic Ocean, loves to embrace the opportunity to use the waves as music and dance along the shoreline.
 In the words of Gabrielle Roth, I am “just a particle riding the universal wave.”
 Dancing on the beach, soft-shoeing in the aisles of the supermarket, doing a modified sun salutation in the bathroom at work…I’m always seeking small ways to get my blood and breath flowing.

-Flowtation Devices is meant to be a kind of personal flotation device for me, a way to reflect on the tools that keep me afloat (sane) in the midst of dealing with a wonky hip—mainly yoga, dance, conscious movement, meditation, tai chi, African drumming, swimming, long walks, obsessing over all things Disney, good food, Starbucks, and Netflix—while also seeing what devices others use to go with flow.
+Flowtation Devices is meant to be a kind of personal flotation device for me, a way to reflect on the tools that keep me afloat (sane) in the midst of dealing with an uncooperative hip—mainly dance, conscious movement, yoga, meditation, tai chi, African drumming, swimming, and long walks—while also seeing what devices others use to go with flow.

 The more you dance, the more you sweat.
 The more you sweat, the more you pray.
 The more you pray, the closer you come to ecstasy.